CI-TRACS/High_Performance_Computing/_episodes/10-hpc.md

 ---
 title: "What is High Performance Computing (HPC)"
-teaching: 15
+teaching: 20
-exercises: 5
+exercises: 0
 questions:
 - "What is an HPC system?"
 - "How does an HPC system work?"
 objectives:
-- "Identify how an HPC system could benefit you."
+- "Understand the general HPC system architecture."
-- "Modes of accessing an HPC system."
 keypoints:
 - "High Performance Computing (HPC) typically involves connecting to very large computing systems elsewhere in the world."
 - "These systems can be used to do work that would either be impossible or much slower on smaller systems."